menicgiulia/NetMedPy/README.md

   python Basic_example.py
   ```

+Details about each function (what it is used for, what the input parameters are, the possible values of the input parameters, what the output is) from the pipeline are available in the `netmedpy/NetMedPy.py` script in the comments before each function.

 ## Example for understanding the pipeline - Vitamin D

 After you have successfully run the Basic_example.py script to further test the pipeline, we refer to the Vitamin D example, which can be found in the `examples/VitaminD` directory.
 There are two files that you can use for testing: